RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 # pallet_truck_sim_bringup

 Launch and config files that launch the complete simulation of the robot, being simulator independent.
-Launch files are splitted so one can spawn the simulation environment, a robot and rviz independently.
+Launch files are splitted so one can run the simulation environment, a robot and rviz independently.

-This configuration allows to spawn one or several robots, in one or several simulator environments (either different instances of the same simulator, or instances of different simulators) and an easy switching from simulation to real robot.
+This configuration allows to run one or several robots, in one or several simulator environments (either different instances of the same simulator, or instances of different simulators) and an easy switching from simulation to real robot.

-It has to be remembered the concept of spawning: creating a robot in the simulation environment, but not running it's low-level software (i.e. control).
-Spawning is done at a low-level, but running software (even if it is the control of the robot) is at higher-level (control is somehow medium-level).
+It has to be remembered the concept of running and spawning a robot.
+Spawning if the process of creating a robot in the simulation environment, but not running it's low-level software (i.e. control).
+Running a robot consist of spawning a robot and executing its low-level software (i.e. control).

 It has to be noted that this launch package does not launch any configuration for localization, navigation, perception, etc. as this has to be done at a higher level so integration with real robots is easier.